rcalix1/PromptEngineering/README.md

 * **2-sentence explanation**
 * **Full prompt ready to paste into Ollama 3.2**

-Use this to guide your **90-minute workshop** — live demo, explain, then move on.
 Prompts span reasoning, structure, creativity, formatting, tone, safety, and more.

 ---